lillyxcko/TADA/README.md

-Experience this in its full glory on an Android tablet!
+Experience this in its full glory on a tablet!